TagnumElite/ProjectE-Integration/README.md

     provided 'com.tagnumelite:ProjectE-Integration:2.5.0.73'
 }
 ```

+## Info:

+- 1.13.X: Support isn't planned
+- 1.14.X: I may release a version at some point
+- 1.15.X: I will start working on this version after ProjectE finalises their API and releases a 'release' build

 ## Permissions:
  I don't really care unless used for malicious purposes then I will request it to be removed.
 ~~Redistribution is forbidden unless used for modpacks by Curseforge/ATLauncher/Technic.~~